Facebook literally can’t be deleted on some phones

 That the Facebook app can’t be removed from certain phones is especially significant.
 The company has faced a public backlash over its data privacy controversies and the perceived negativity on the platform.
 According to a recent survey by the Pew Research Center, 1 in 4 Americans have deleted the Facebook app from their phones.

-Preloading software that users didn’t explicitly ask for isn’t unique to Samsung, and app developers besides Facebook have similar partnerships with hardware manufacturers.
-As Bloomberg noted, T-Mobile customers who use the Samsung Galaxy S9 smartphone will find dozens of preloaded apps on their device — Facebook and Amazon among them.
-T-Mobile also lists a host of Google apps pre-installed on the phone, including YouTube, Gmail and Chrome.
+Pre-loading software that users didn’t explicitly ask for isn’t unique to Samsung, and app developers besides Facebook have similar partnerships with hardware manufacturers.
+As Bloomberg noted, T-Mobile customers who use the Samsung Galaxy S9 smartphone will find dozens of preloaded apps on their devices — Facebook and Amazon among them.
+(Amazon chief executive Jeffrey P. Bezos owns The Post.)
+T-Mobile also lists a host of Google apps preinstalled on the phone, including YouTube, Gmail and Chrome.
 Google’s Android operating system is the software that powers the phone.

 Apple’s iPhone comes with many built-in Apple apps.
-While they can be deleted using the latest version of the operating system, an earlier iteration doesn’t allow users to delete built-in apps; they can only be removed from the home screen.
+Although they can be deleted using the latest version of the operating system, an earlier iteration doesn’t allow users to delete built-in apps; they can be removed only from the home screen.